Transparent Networks for Multivariate Time Series: Problem Statement

 The simple linear model is designed to fit the conditional expectation $g \left( \mathbb{E} \left( y \mid \textbf{x} \right) \right) = \sum_{i=1}^{M} x_i w_i$, where $g(\cdot)$ is a link function, $M$ indicates the number of input features, $y$ is the target value for the given input features $\textbf{x} \in \mathbb{R}^{M}$, and $w_i \in \mathbb{R}$ is the learnable weight for $x_i$.
 This model captures only linear relationships between the target $y$ and the inputs $\textbf{x}$.
 To address this limitation, GAM \cite{hastie_generalized_1986} extends the simple linear model to the generalized form as follows:

 where each $f_i(\cdot)$ is a function that models the effect of a single feature, referred as a feature function.
 Typically, $f_i \left( \cdot \right)$ becomes a non-linear function such as a decision tree or neural network to capture non-linear relationships.
+However, this form of GAM cannot handle time series data.
+One straightforward method to extend GAM to time series, adopted in NATM \cite{jo_neural_2023}, is applying distinct feature functions to each time step and summing them to produce predictions: